jimmijj/chromatic-zsh/README.md

 Examples
 ----------------------------------------------------------------------
- - The basic `ls` output with `--color` option (on GNU) uses `$LS_COLORS` environment variable to attache color for each file type.
-Say the result looks like that:
+ - The basic `ls` output with `--color` option (on GNU system) uses `$LS_COLORS` environment variable to attache color to each file type.
+The result may look like that:

    ![](misc/ls.png)

- - The chromatic-zsh uses the same color for completion system...
+ - One expects that the same color is used in completion system

    ![](misc/ls_comp.png)

    (note: at the end of the line `tab` was hit)

-- and systax highlighting:
+- and also syntax highlighting on the command line:

   ![](misc/ls_high.png)